learnk8s/learnk8s.io/src/requests-limits/content.md

 Click on start and switch over to the graph section.

-The real-time graph shows the requests per second received by the app, as well as requests per second, failure rate, response codes, etc.
+**The real-time graph shows the requests per second received by the app, as well as requests per second, failure rate, response codes, etc.**

-Excellent, now that you have a mechanism to generate load, it's time to peek at the application.
+Excellent, now that you have a mechanism to generate load, it's time to take a look at the application.

-Let's have a look at the CPU and memory consumption:
+_Has the CPU and memory increased?_

+Let's have a look:

 ```terminal|command=1|title=bash
 kubectl top pods